-Modelling in 2018 is a very different world to what it was ten years previously.
-Just ask Naomi Shimada who is at the forefront of the UK's fashion industry.
-Beloved by her 61K Instagram following, adored by the brands that sponsor her and wicked smart on paper, she’s the 2018 definition of a full package.
+Modelling in 2021 is a very different world to what it was ten years previously.
+Just ask Naomi Shimada.
+Beloved by her 61K Instagram following, adored by the brands that sponsor her and wicked smart, she’s the definition of a full package.
 If the 1990s ‘Supers’ only had to be Amazonian in height and skeletal in width, today’s models need to have beauty, brains and gumption, which is something Ms Shimada has manifold.

 On paper, Shimada is hard to narrow down.
-At age 30 she’s signed with Storm, has modelled for H&M, Nike and Monki and she’s worked with brands like Karen Millen and Moncler.
+At age 30 she signed with Storm, has modelled for H&M, Nike and Monki and she’s worked with brands like Karen Millen and Moncler.
 However, for the best part of her career (so far) she’s been a vigilant campaigner against tokenism by challenging the notion of ‘plus-size’ (more on that later).
-American Vogue called this activist a ‘street style star to watch’ and a ‘feminist’.

 She describes herself a global citizen, which makes sense as her father (a pottery and vintage seller), who died when she was 11, was from Tokyo while her mother is Dutch-Canadian.
 Multi-lingual Shimada has lived in Japan, the UK, the US and Spain.
 Her Instagram is an envy-inducing travel log of her vacations in Mexico and her trips to see her respective grandmother’s in Los Angeles and Japan.